 User Guide

-To locate and track the ISS (default), TSS, or Hubble in real time, tap the play button at the bottom of the screen.
+To locate and track the ISS (default), Tiangong, or Hubble in real time, tap the play button at the bottom of the screen.
 To pause tracking, tap the pause button.

 Switching Targets

-To change the target satellite to ISS, TSS, or Hubble, tap the target button at the top-left of the screen.
+To change the target satellite to ISS, Tiangong, or Hubble, tap the target button at the top-left of the screen.

 Map Types